He Ira Wāhine | The Women’s Mentoring Programme at the Business School matches women business students with women working in business.

 - Learning the job

 There are also regular events for all participants in the programme to meet, with opportunities to hear from New Zealand’s leading women.
 Speakers have included former Prime Minister Rt Hon Dame Jenny Shipley, alumna Anne Quinn CBE, who led a distinguished career in the oil, gas and power industry, and Spark New Zealand Chair and CEO, Justine Smyth and Jolie Hodson.

 The programme is only open to women undergraduate BCom or BCom conjoint students, and BProp or BProp conjoint students who will have completed at least one year of business programmes and will be going into their penultimate or final year of study in March 2023.
 BCom(Hons) and BProp(Hons) students are also invited to apply.
 Other postgraduate or masters students and those students who have already participated in the programme in the past, are not able to apply.
 Mentees will need to be enrolled in business courses and based in Auckland for the duration of the programme, to fulfil their mentoring relationship.
 If you are going on exchange in 2023, you will not be eligible to apply.

 He Ira Wāhine | The Women's Mentoring Programme is designed for students who need assistance with their career path and want to improve skills and broaden their networks.
 Be prepared to attend an event each month, usually held after 6pm.

 Applications will be judged on quality of responses, and students involved in extracurricular, voluntary and community activities will also be regarded highly.
-The programme starts in Semester One 2022.
+The next programme starts in Semester One 2023.